 Use praise- but mainly targeted praise.
-This means picking up on particular things so the child can’t reject your praise.
-Eg if you say “You’ve been good” the child can argue with that or not accept it.
-If you say, “ I liked the way you helped me put those plates in the cupboard” they can’t really argue with that!
+This means picking up on particular things so the child can’t reject your recognition.
+E.g. if you say, “You’ve been good”, the child can argue with that or not accept it.
+If you say, “ I liked how you helped me put those plates in the cupboard”, they can’t argue with that!

 5. Ensure good routines and structure

-6. Use Consequences rather that punishments ( ensure the consequence is relevant)
+6. Use Consequences rather than punishments ( ensure the consequence is relevant)

-Stay calm when she has misbehaved, and give yourself time to think about the consequences, rather than giving an instant – often unrealistic – punishment eg “right, you’re grounded for the next three months!”.Children with attachment problems feel a sense of power and control when they manage to get you angry.
-They don’t really want this, but it means they can focus on your anger, rather than thinking about what they have done or how to make up.
+Stay calm when she has misbehaved, and give yourself time to think about the result, rather than providing an instant – often unrealistic – punishment, e.g. “right, you’re grounded for the next three months!”.Children with attachment problems feel a sense of power and control when they manage to get you angry.
+They don’t want this, but it means they can focus on your anger rather than thinking about what they have done or how to make up.

-One liners- these can help you not to get into an argument with your child.
+One-liners can help you not get into an argument with your child.

 “We’ll talk about this when you have the” big feelings” have cooled down”.

-Remember parenting is hard and there are lots of reasons for difficult behaviours, and it doesn’t mean it’s your fault and you can do something about it.
-Contact me for a consultation, or workshops seek professional help if you are worried.
+Remember, parenting is complex, and there are many reasons for challenging behaviours, and it doesn’t mean it’s your fault and you can do something about it.
+Contact me for a consultation or workshops and seek professional help if you are worried.

 Sue Gerhardt, Why love Matters, How affection shapes a baby’s brain